near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

-We'll do the same for the "contract" account and deploy the contract WASM to it.
+Likewise, a "contract" account is created but here the contract WASM is deployed to it.

 <Tabs groupId="code-tabs">